-For every source in the catalog we created energy conversion factors (ECF) to convert from count-rate to flux (observed and unabsorbed).
-We did this for two assumed source spectral types: an absorbed power-law and an absorbed APEC optically thin thermal plasma model (Smith et al. 2001).
+For every source in the catalog we created energy conversion factors (ECF) to convert from count-rate to flux (observed and unabsorbed) We did this for two commonly observed spectral types: an absorbed power-law and an absorbed APEC optically thin thermal plasma model (Smith et al. 2001); for the latter we assumed solar abundances.
 The absorption was modeled using the TBABS model (Wilms et al. 2000).